Animal Corner

 Galapagos Hawk

-The adult Hawk has various coloring within the species.
-The adult Galapagos Hawk is generally a sooty brownish black color; the crown being slightly blacker than the back.
+The adult Hawk has various colouring within the species.
+The adult Galapagos Hawk is generally a sooty brownish black colour; the crown being slightly blacker than the back.
 Their feathers of the mantle are partially edged with paler brown, grey, or buff, with their white bases showing to some extent.
 Their tail coverts are also barred with white.
 The tail itself is silvery grey above, with about ten narrow black bars; below it is quite pale.
 The wing feathers are paler on inner webs, barred with white.

 Below it has indistinct rufous edges to the feathers of the flanks and lower abdomen.
 The under-tail coverts are barred with white.
 Under-wing coverts are black, contrasting with the pale bases of the wing quills.
 The eyes are brown, the beak greyish black, paler at its base which is known as the ‘cere’, legs and feet are yellow.
 The male Hawk is smaller than the female Hawk.